wandb/codesearchnet/README.md

 ## Data

-  The primary dataset consists of 3.2 million pairs of (`comments`, `code`).
-Since we do not have labeled examples for semantic code search, we use this proxy, parallel corpus of (`comments`, `code`) to force code and natural language into the same vector space.
-We partition the data into train, validation, and test splits such that code from the same repository can only exist in one partition.
+  The primary dataset consists of 3.2 million (`comment`, `code`) pairs from open source repositories.
+Specifically, a `comment` is a top-level function or method comments (ex: in Python called docstrings), and `code` is either an entire function or method.
+Currently the dataset only contains Python, C#, and Java code, but we plan to expand to additional languages over time.
+Throughout this repo, we refer to the terms docstring and query interchangeably.
+Furthermore, we partition the data into train, validation, and test splits such that code from the same file can only exist in one partition.
 Currently this is the only dataset on which we train our model.
-TODO: how many examples in each official partition of the dataset (train, val, test)?
+Summary stastics about this dataset can be found in [this notebook](notebooks/ExploreData.ipynb)

   We use three additional datasets for evaluation only (not for training).
-TODO: how many examples are in each one?

   1. [CoNala](https://conala-corpus.github.io/): curated Stack Overflow data that is human-labeled with intent.
 From this we construct a parallel corpus of (code, intent).